Php-Ninja-Dev/ai-git-developer/README.md

 # AI Developer
-DISCLAIMER: Right now it's not working, but you can try it.
+DISCLAIMER: Right now it's not working as intended due to file overwriting.
+If you need to modify a file, use modify_file_line action or return full file content because save_content_to_file action will overwrite file content.

 Actions are working, communication with the bot is working, but it's overwriting files, prompts are not working well.

 ![Gif from developer](assets/run_example.gif)